nandhakumarNallasamy/cc_blockchain/README.md

 # Blockchain-based Credit Card Fraud Detection System

-This project implements a blockchain-based framework for securing AI-powered credit card fraud detection systems, as described in the research reports.

 ## Project Overview

 The system addresses key vulnerabilities in traditional fraud detection systems: